 Evil Dead has powerful tension and an unshakable atmosphere of absolute destruction and chaos.
 The visuals build upon the desire of its forefathers to be wild, violent, and downright mean spirited entertainment.
 The Evil Dead in 1981 combined those qualities in such an inventive way, the film’s sum became an expression of deranged joy.
 It’s astonishing the degree to which Evil Dead built upon this concept in 2013.

 If, for some reason, you wind up starting with this film first, you’re still starting off on a fantastic note.
 Comparing and contrasting the first film can also be a lot of fun.
 If you don’t care about literally any of that, you’re still watching one of the best Evil Dead movies.

-Despite three of the four films on this list being written or co-written (with Ivan Raimi and Scott Spiegel) and directed by Sam Raimi, it sometimes feels a little odd to compare Army of Darkness to anything else on this list.
+Despite three of the five films on this list being written or co-written (with Ivan Raimi and Scott Spiegel) and directed by Sam Raimi, it sometimes feels a little odd to compare Army of Darkness to anything else on this list.

 Despite the fact that these movies share a lot in the way of cast, crew, references, themes, and more, each movie represents something quite unique unto itself.
 The Evil Dead is mostly straight horror.
 Evil Dead 2 swings a little more into comedy.
 The 2013 remake is an interesting hybrid of all of these.

 Army of Darkness is the most comedic of the bunch.
 It still retains a foundation of horror and wild creature designs/makeup, but many tend to think of Army of Darkness as a comedy first and a horror film second.

 And you know what?
 That’s pretty spectacular.